jjshoots/jjshoots.github.io/_posts/2023-11-26-nglex-paci.md

 The emotional highlight of the trip for me happened here.
 Raiatea or Ra'iatea (pronounced Rah-ee-uh-tee-uh) is an island near Bora-Bora, just west-north-west of Tahiti.
 It is known traditionally to the Māori people as Havai'i (not to be confused with Hawaii).
-On Raiatea itself is Taputapuatea marae (pronounces Ta-pu-ta-pu-ah-tee-ah ma-ray).
+On Raiatea itself is Taputapuatea marae (pronounced Ta-pu-ta-pu-ah-tee-ah ma-ray).
 A marae is a communal sacred place that serves religious and social purposes in Polynesian societies.
 It is a rectangle piece of land that is bordered with stones and has a floor made also of stones.
 Supposedly, each stone comes from a different place in the entirety of Polynesia.